Mo-AlCaesar/Inventory-management/README.md

 ##

 The system is simple, but it contains some features.
-First, a different method was used to organize folders and files, and a different way to open project pages.
+First, use a different way to organize folders and files, and a different way to open project pages.
-Second, features such as activities for admins and moderator.
+Secondly, features like custom activities for admins and moderators to track all activities in system.
-It also contains some features when adding a product to calculate the cost of purchasing and parts added to each product to calculate the profit margin, etc.
+It also contains some features when adding a product to calculate the purchase cost and the parts added to each product to calculate the profit margin, etc.

 <p align="center">
   <img src="https://raw.githubusercontent.com/Mo-AlCaesar/Inventory-management/main/inventory-management/screen-shot/232827.png">
 </p>